 Wonderful Whanganui, in New Zealand's lower North Island, is a region with an historic past.

-Dominated by the Whanganui River, the region boasts ancient forests and is rich in history.
+Dominated by the Whanganui River, the region features ancient forests and is rich in history.

 Wanganui - River City